- This event has passed.

 - Event Categories:

-- African American History, Anti-colonialism, Anti-monopoly, Books for classes, Capital Studies, Caribbean Studies, Class and Gender, Classes and Programs, Ecosocialism, Emancipation, Extractivism, Global Market, Globalization, Hegel-Marxist, Historical Decades, historical materialism, Immigration, Indigenous Peoples, Intro to Marxism, Marx's Capital, Multi-session Classes, Planned Economy, Political Economy, Precarity Task Force, Proletarian Democracy, Race, Race and Class, Radical Literature, Reform or Revolution, Revolutions Study Group, Russian Revolution, Science and Method, Science and Technology, Seminars and Talks, Space and Class, the State, The State and Capital
+- African American History, Anti-colonialism, Capital Studies, Caribbean Studies, Class and Gender, Classes/Events, Ecosocialism, Emancipation, Extractivism, Globalization, historical materialism, Immigration, Indigenous Peoples, Intro to Marxism, Marx's Capital, Multi-session Classes, Political Economy, Race, Race and Class, Radical Literature, Revolutions Study Group, Russian Revolution, Science and Method, Science and Technology, Seminars and Talks

 - Event Tags: